dolanor-galaxy/doogle/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

-doogle is a Proof of Concept of __decentralized search engine__ based on gRPC written in Go.
+doogle is a Proof of Concept software of __decentralized search engine__ based on gRPC written in Go.

+This is just a PoC, and so I am not serious about making doogle secure, scalable, usable in production etc.

 ## algorithms behind doogle